armory-io/aquasec-scan-action/README.md

     image: package/repo
     ## The registry as configured in your aquasec CSP
     registry: Artifactory
+    ## Use aquasec cloud - base url then would be something.cloud.aquasec.com normally, and auth is against the cloudpsploit endpoint
+    useCloudAuth: true
 ```

 ### Customize Github PR comment message